 - Know that surgery is an option.
 When more conservative treatments do not work, certain procedures can reduce symptoms.

-to do if you expect something else
+What to do if you suspect something else

 There’s only one major tip